RCI Undergraduate Research Conference

 The Roots of Contemporary Conflicts

-Submissions should primarily address one of the themes but are welcome to make connections across them.
+Submissions should primarily address one of the issues but are welcome to make connections across them.
 Potential topics include, but are not limited to: historical studies of the environment or environmental change; contemporary and historical globalizations (i.e. pandemics, cultural exchange, global capitalism); racial, class, or gender inequality, the origins or impacts of economic, social, or political ideologies and thoughts, or specific (armed or unarmed) conflicts over territory, resources, or ideas.
-We welcome submissions from all geographic regions and time periods as well as interdisciplinary approaches to the theme.
+We welcome submissions from all geographic regions and time periods as well as interdisciplinary approaches to these themes.
+For a list of past presentations, see previous conference programs for Spring 2016 and Fall 2016.

 Accepted panelists will prepare a 10-15 minute presentation of their research, including visual elements.
-Submissions not accepted to be on panels may be asked to participate in a poster session.
 Undergraduate students will be paired with a graduate student or faculty mentor to help develop their presentation.
-WSU faculty and graduate students will also provide comments on the presentations and moderate the panels.
+WSU faculty and graduate students will also provide comments on the presentations and may moderate panels.